filakhtov/gentoo-use-docs/www-client/chromium.md

 Run the `ninja chrome_sandbox` command during the build and install produced binary into the `/usr/bin/chrome-sandbox` location with SUID bit set.
 This is a special helper binary that is used to launch the zygote process, and once started it will create a new network and PID namespace, as well as `chroot()` the process to an empty directory on request.

 This flag should be disabled as it is almost but not completely removed from Chromium and replaced with user namespaces sandbox.

+### system-av1
+Pass the `dav1d` and `libaom` values to the `--system-libraries` option of the `build/linux/unbundle/replace_gn_files.py` script to replace the bundled `libaom` and `libdav1d` libraries with system-wide versions to link against.

+It is recommended to disable this flag for maximum Chromium stability.

 ### system-ffmpeg
 Pass the `ffmpeg` and `opus` parameters to the `--system-libraries` option for the `build/linux/unbundle/replace_gn_files.py` script to replace bundled FFmpeg library with the system-wide version to link against.